Economy of the United Kingdom: Agriculture

 Agriculture in the UK is intensive, highly mechanised, and efficient by European standards.
 The country produces around 65% of its food needs.
 The self-sufficiency level was just under 50% in the 1950s, peaking at 80% in the 1980s, before declining to its present level at the turn of the 21st century.

-Agriculture added gross value of £12.18 billion to the economy in 2018, and around 392,000 people were employed in agriculture, hunting, forestry and fishing.
-It contributes around 0.6% of the UK's national GDP.
+Agriculture added gross value of £12.18 billion to the economy in 2018, and around 467,000 people were employed in agriculture, hunting, forestry and fishing.
+It contributes around 0.5% of the UK's national GDP.
 Around two-thirds of production by value is devoted to livestock, and one-third to arable crops.
-The agri-food sector as a whole (agriculture and food manufacturing, wholsale, catering, and retail) was worth £120 billion and accounts for 4 million jobs in the UK.
+The agri-food sector as a whole (agriculture and food manufacturing, wholesale, catering, and retail) was worth £120 billion and accounts for 4 million jobs in the UK.

 Construction

 The construction industry of the United Kingdom employed around 2.3 million people and contributed gross value of £123.2 billion to the economy in 2019.

 One of the largest construction projects in the UK in recent years was Crossrail, costing an estimated £19 billion.
-Due to start opening by Christmas 2021, it will be a new railway line running east to west through London and into the surrounding area, with a branch to Heathrow Airport.
+It was the largest construction project in Europe.
+Opened in 2022, it is a new railway line running east to west through London and into the surrounding area, with a branch to Heathrow Airport.
 The main feature of the project is construction of 42 km (26 mi) of new tunnels connecting stations in central London.
-Ongoing construction projects include the High Speed 2 line between London and the West Midlands.
+High Speed 2 between London and the West Midlands is one of Europe's largest infrastructure projects.
 Crossrail 2 is a proposed rail route in the South East of England.